Axel-Moore/Axel-Television/README.md

    Just skip and exit.

-2- Exact the content from Axel-TV.zip to your game directory.
+2- Extract the content from Axel-TV.zip to your game directory.

 3- Execute the game and press HOME to enable or disable the shader.